IBM/blockchainbean2/README.md

     ```

-* #### Start the application server
-  - From the `server` directory, start the server.

-    ```bash
-    npm start
-    ```

 * #### Start the web client
-  - In a new terminal, open the web client folder and install the dependencies.
+  - In a new terminal, open the web-app folder from the room blockchainbean2 directory and install the dependencies.
     ```bash
-    cd web-app/client
+    cd web-app
     npm install
     ```

   - Start the client:
     ```bash
-    npm run serve
+    npm start
     ```

-You can find the app running at http://localhost:8080/
+You can find the app running at http://localhost:3000/

 <br>
 <p align="center">